GDX-X/PFS-BatchKit-Manager/README.md

 3) After the hacking put your HDD in your PS2 and format your hard drive with wLaunchELF.
 In wLaunchELF do this `FileBrowser` > `MISC` > `HDDManager` > `Press R1` > `Format and confirm.`

 4) Copy the contents of the !COPY_TO_USB_ROOT folder to the root of your USB drive
+ `Your usb key must be in FAT32 format`

 5) Install FreeHDBoot (From HDD).
 In wLaunchELF do this `FileBrowser` > `Mass` > `APPS` > `FreeMcBoot` > `FMCBInstaller.elf` Press Circle for Launch > `Press R1` > `Install FHDB` (From HDD)